Updated: September 3, 2024

 Typically, these creatures have oval-shaped bodies and will maintain a reddish-brown color.

 Because of their body shape, bed bugs are incapable of jumping.
 And though they have 6 legs, they aren’t built for speed either.
+On average, bed bugs can travel a distance of 3 to 4 feet per minute.

 This might not seem like much, but in an enclosed area like an apartment complex, these creatures are able to spread quickly.